guptasu/mixer/doc/dev/adapters.md

 The roles of the *template* author, adapter author, and the operator can be summarized as:

-* *The t**emplate* author defines a *template*.
+* The *template* author defines a *template*.
 A *template* describes the data Mixer dispatches to adapters, and the interface that the adapter must implement to process that data..
-The supported set of *t**emplate*s within Mixer determine the various types of data an operator can configure Mixer to create and dispatch to the adapters.
+The supported set of *templates* within Mixer determine the various types of data an operator can configure Mixer to create and dispatch to the adapters.

-* The adapter author selects the *t**emplates* they want to support based on the functionality the adapter must provide.
-The adapter author's role is to implement the required set of *t**emplate*-specific interfaces to process the data dispatched by Mixer at runtime.
+* The adapter author selects the *templates* they want to support based on the functionality the adapter must provide.
+The adapter author's role is to implement the required set of template-specific interfaces to process the data dispatched by Mixer at runtime.

 * The operator defines instances, handlers, and actions.
 The operator decides what data should be collected ([instances](https://istio.io/docs/concepts/policy-and-control/mixer-config.html#instances)), where it can be sent ([handlers](https://istio.io/docs/concepts/policy-and-control/mixer-config.html#handlers)), and when to send it ([rules](https://istio.io/docs/concepts/policy-and-control/mixer-config.html#rules)).